Lost in Seoul

 • I didn’t use the Kakao T app either, although, I also have it on my phone.
 We didn’t need to ride a taxi at all.

-• Having a Wifi router with us all the time was very good.
+• Having a pocket Wifi with us all the time was very good.
 I highly recommend it and we only paid 39 EUR for the entire 14 days.

 • Buy your flight tickets early as prices tend to spike up.